 TEAMS

-Teaching Excellence and Motivating Success, or TEAMS, initiative of the College of Arts & Sciences to support faculty as they reflect on and integrate best teaching practices.
+The TEAMS initiative, or Teaching Excellence and Motivating Success initiative, was established to support faculty as they reflect on and integrate best teaching practices.
 Each academic year, TEAMS will work with four selected departments to focus on teaching areas that can be improved.
-For the 2024-25 academic year, TEAMS is working with Chemistry, Communication, Physics, and Classical & Modern Languages and Literatures.
+For the 2024-25 academic year, TEAMS is working with Chemistry, Classical & Modern Languages and Literatures, Communication, and Physics and Astronomy.

 TEAMS leaders are award-winning teachers, recognized by their departments, the college, and beyond.
 Our goal is to guide faculty from an interdisciplinary lens, facilitating discussions around effective teaching and guiding departments as they work to identify a teaching-related focus area.